mkimberlin/sencha-touch-experiments/README.md

             MyApp.BookList.superclass.initComponent.call(this);
         }

+Either of these approaches gives a list with customized item formatting and behavior:

+![A customized list of audiobook titles][img6]

 Data Stores
 -----------
 Most of the time, you will not be working with static data sets.
 Sencha Touch provides a CRUD based abstraction for data stores in Ext.data.Store.
 Sencha comes with implementations of HTML5-based local and session storage backed data stores as well as array and JSON based implementations.
 Data stores access their data via Ext.data.Proxy implementations.
 Sencha comes with proxies for accessing data via RESTful web services, generic AJAX calls, local or session storage.
 Both JSON and XML are supported as transmission formats and other formats can be accomplished by implementing custom marshaling logic.
 The MyApp.bookstore data store used by the example application is a JSON backed store that retrieves its data via a RESTful web service.